hyperledger/aries-rfcs/features/0114-predefined-identities/README.md

 #### Subgroups

-The Aries communit may create subgroups with their own DIDs.
+The Aries community may create subgroups with their own DIDs.
 If so, we may publish such information here.

 #### Allied communities